Renewable Energy for Climate Smart Communities

 Local land use.
 Local land use requirements determine how quickly and easily the private sector can adopt renewable energy, and can be structured to help maximize the return on investment for private renewable energy installations.
 Local building efficiency standards can pave the way for future renewable-powered sustainability; lower permit fees and flexible requirements can facilitate small wind or solar development; local land use plans can identify areas (such as closed landfills or industrial tracts) where renewable installations large enough to serve an entire neighborhood could appropriately be sited.

 Interest, motivation and support.
-By demonstrating renewable energy's benefits, informing the public, referring applicants to sources of financial assistance and even offering incentives for renewables, local governments can help move New York toward the green energy that must replace fossil fuels if our economy is to be sustainable.
+By demonstrating renewable energy's benefits, informing the public, adopting local building codes and enabling legislation (for geothermal system installation, see Suffolk County's Model Geothermal Permitting Code at right), referring applicants to sources of financial assistance and even offering incentives for renewables, local governments can help move New York toward the green energy that must replace fossil fuels if our economy is to be sustainable.